LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 My name is Tygh Walters, and this is my story of having the exquisite privilege to unexpectedly attend [Rails World](https://rubyonrails.org/world/) 2024 in Toronto, Canada!

 It happened by a chance interaction with the [IndieRails](https://www.indierails.com/) podcast account on social media.
-I answered a question and won a ticket sponsored by [Buzzsprout](https://www.buzzsprout.com/) to only the second Rails World which had sold out (in less than an hour) months before.
+I answered a question and won a ticket sponsored by [Buzzsprout](https://www.buzzsprout.com/) to only the second Rails World which sold out in less than an hour months earlier.

 What a serendipity!
 I never win anything!!
 LFG!!!

-Since that day and for the past several weeks I've been on an energizing journey to soak it all up and put this fortune to good use.
+Since that day and for the past several weeks I've been on an energizing journey to soak it all up while putting this good fortune to good use.

-I'll admit, I was a bit nervous `{self_doubt: 'Am I developer enough?'}` but ready to show up and engage.
+I'll admit, I was a bit nervous `{self_doubt: 'Am I developer enough?'}` but overall feeling ready to show up and engage.

 I can only control what I do (the process), not what happens (the outcome).

 I committed to doing it all.
 Leaning into the conference as much as I could.
-Process on 1,000%!
+Process orientation on 1,000%!
 How?:

 - Made an [28-post thread on X](https://x.com/TyghWalters/status/1830667320378958222), one per day re: behind the scenes of my conference prep & perspective
 - Joined & participated in online Campfire discussions for attendees